Optimization of Tree Ensembles: Introduction

 \section{Introduction}

-A decision tree is a form of predictive model used for predicting a dependent variable $Y$ using a collection of independent variables $\Xb = (X_1, \dots, X_n)$.
-To make a prediction, we start at the root of the tree, and check a query (e.g., ``Is $X_3 \leq 5.6$?'') at the root of the tree; depending on the answer to the query (true/false) we proceed to another node.
+A decision tree is a model used for predicting a dependent variable $Y$ using a collection of independent variables $\Xb = (X_1, \dots, X_n)$.
+To make a prediction, we start at the root of the tree, and check a query (e.g., ``Is $X_3 \leq 5.6$?''); we then proceed to the left child node if the query is true, and to the right child node if the query is false.
 We then check the new node's query; the process continues until we reach a leaf node, where the tree outputs a prediction.
-A generalization of this type of model, called a tree ensemble model, involves making this type of prediction from each of a collection of trees and aggregating the individual predictions into a single prediction (for example, by taking a weighted average of the predictions for a regression setting, or by taking a majority vote of the predictions for a classification setting).
+A generalization of this type of model, called a \emph{tree ensemble model}, involves making this type of prediction from each of a collection of trees and aggregating the individual predictions into a single prediction (for example, by taking a weighted average of the predictions for a regression setting, or by taking a majority vote of the predictions for a classification setting).
+An example of a decision tree and a prediction being made is given in Figure~\ref{figure:decision_tree_example}.

 Many types of tree ensemble models have been proposed in the machine learning literature; the most notable examples are random forests and boosted trees.
 Tree ensemble models are extremely attractive due to their ability to model complex, nonlinear relationships between the independent variables $\Xb$ and the dependent variable $Y$.
-As a result, tree ensemble models in general, have gained or are gaining widespread popularity in a number of application areas; examples include chemistry \citep{svetnik2003random}, genomics \citep{diaz2006gene}, ecology \citep{elith2008working,cutler2007random}, economics \citep{varian2014big,bajari2015machine}, marketing \citep{lemmens2006bagging} and operations management \citep{ferreira2015analytics}.
+As a result, tree ensemble models have gained or are gaining widespread popularity in a number of application areas, including chemistry \citep{svetnik2003random}, genomics \citep{diaz2006gene}, economics \citep{varian2014big,bajari2015machine}, marketing \citep{lemmens2006bagging} and operations management \citep{ferreira2015analytics}.